What is Nursing and the Nursing Practice?

 Ethical Considerations:

-- Nonmaleficence: This principle underscores the obligation to “do no harm.”
+• Nonmaleficence: This principle underscores the obligation to “not harm.”
 Nurses must avoid causing harm to patients and actively work to prevent or minimize potential risks associated with healthcare interventions.

 Legal Considerations: